jsmo93/Data-Structure-GUI/README.md

 Josh Smolinski

 ##Overview
 The Data Structure GUI (or DS-GUI) is a tool which allows users to see and manipulate data in list-based data structures in scheme.
-DS-GUI will display a representation of most data structures composed of numbers and strings built using the list keyword.
+DS-GUI will display a representation of most simple data structures composed of numbers and strings built using the list keyword.

 ##Screenshot